Akaagi/Erased/README.md

 # Website

-Visit the Erased [website](https://topagrume.github.io/erased/jeu.html) to find the download link and access all related documentation, including the production specifications and the project report.
+Visit the Erased [website](https://topagrume.github.io/erased/jeu.html) to find the download link and access all related documentation, including the production specifications and the project reports.

 ![](./assets/website.png)